Efficient and Feasible Robotic Assembly Sequence Planning via Graph Representation Learning: Experiment

 \subsubsection{Dataset}

-We applied our in-house simulation software MediView to generate data of randomly generated synthetic aluminium assemblies whose sizes range from 3 to 7 (denoted by $A_i$, where $i$ is the size).
+We applied our in-house simulation software MediView to randomly generate data of synthetic aluminium assemblies whose sizes range from 3 to 7 (denoted by $A_i$, where $i$ is the size).
 The simulation software was tasked with putting together the structures by brute-forcing all part orders, while considering the restrictions of part geometries or those imposed by the capabilities of a dual-armed robotic system \emph{KUKA LBR Med} (Fig.~\ref{fig:teaser}).
+More restrictions could be added to this environment in a future work, e.g. taking into account grasp planning.
 An illustration of this process is given in Fig.~\ref{fig:asp_exp_aluminum_assemblies}.
 The resulting data consists of the following amount per size: $A_3:5717$, $A_4:2464$, $A_5:6036$, $A_6:2865$, $A_7:431$.

 We post-processed the simulation output to obtain the \textit{Placement Action} (required during training) -- the next possible placement actions given a state of an assembly in a feasible sequence.
 In addition, we derive the \textit{Feasibility} of each assembly based on the number of ground truth sequences e.g. 0 indicates an infeasible assembly.